yarora21/chess_agent/README.md

 <img width="1440" height="580" alt="image" src="https://github.com/user-attachments/assets/7dec4293-8e1d-4899-ba95-d42ce403c974" />

+a
-The goal of this project to see where exactly my play improved as I climbed the rating ladder from about 1150 to 1450.
+The goal of this project to see where exactly my play improved as I climbed the rating ladder from about 1150 to about 1450.
+There is a bunch of data that is ingested and transformed and an LLM call is made to make the output human readable.

 Run against the author's history: **724 games, 46,143 engine-evaluated positions, 46,410 Maia predictions.**